 Some establishments (like bars, restaurants, and tea houses) are for locals only.
 Try to avoid these spots, and don’t be offended if you’re rejected from entering.

 There are just not a lot of public trash cans in Japan.
 Carry around a small plastic bag to collect your trash in during the day because littering is not allowed at all.

 The famous temples and palaces are famous for a reason, but some of the best times you will have in Japan will be sneaking down a random alley, and finding an undisturbed pocket of Japanese life (with no tourists around).
 Get lost when in Japan.
-Ask a local if they have a favorite neighborhood to wander.
+Ask a local travel planner if they have a favorite neighborhood to wander.

 Here is a good rule for traveling to Japan - if you think you can just find wifi anywhere, you can’t.
 Most people in Japan carry around their own wifi dongle, so public wifi is very hard to find.
 It is a good idea to get a sim card for your phone so you can communicate and navigate.